 Free entry to all – donations welcome to cover costs.
 Lunch and tea/coffee is provided.

 Just A Second!
 Teacher Training for Secondary School Teachers

-Monday 26th February 2018, 11am-3pm in the Irish Writer’s Centre, 19 Parnell Square, Dublin 1
+Monday 12th November 2018, 11am-3pm in the Irish Writer’s Centre, 19 Parnell Square, Dublin 1

-Afri’s annual teacher training for secondary school teachers takes place in February 2018.
+Afri’s ‘Just A Second!’ teacher training for secondary school teachers takes place 12th November 2018 from 11am to 3pm in the Irish Writer’s Centre, 19 Parnell Square, Dublin 1.
 The training is an energetic, creative and informative experience, demonstrating effective ways of bringing global issues into the classroom.
-The training is led by global education expert Gráinne O’Neill together with Pete Mullineaux, a leader in the field of combining drama and global education, and author of Just A Second!
+The training is led by a global education expert together with Pete Mullineaux, a leader in the field of combining drama and global education, and author of Just A Second!
 Exploring Global Issues Through Drama and Theatre.

 “I enjoyed the workshop very much.
 What was most valuable to me was demonstrating how necessary participative methodologies are in teaching Dev Ed (global education).
 This is something that I haven’t really explored before and it will be very useful to me in the future.” – Participant in the 2017 Afri Teacher training workshop.